 Regularly checking your tyres is more important than you might think.
-Tyres play an important role in your car's road-handling and in keeping you safe.
+Tyres play a crucial role in your car's road-handling and in keeping you safe.

 Momentarily losing control of your car as it skids on a wet road is an unnerving experience.
-It also highlights how much work your tyres do to keep you safe.
+It also highlights how much work your tyres do to avoid accidents.

-Dangerously bald tyres are one of the most common problems seen in the workshop, according to more than 80 per cent of RAC Auto Services technicians.
+Dangerously bald tyres are one of the most common problems seen when servicing a vehicle, according to more than 80 per cent of RAC Auto Services technicians.

 Driving on bald tyres can make it difficult to stop quickly when you need to apply your brakes firmly and may even cause your car to skid out of control on a wet road.

 On loose road surfaces, bald tyres increase the likelihood of a crash even more due to a lack of traction between the tyre surface and the road surface.

 The more worn your tread becomes, the more your vehicle handling changes, increasing the risk of you losing control.

 Bald tyres are often older tyres, and old tyres can develop other issues such as cracks and bulges in the sidewall.
 It may be the tread has become so worn that the tyres are bearing the brunt of overloading and insufficient protection from roads and other surfaces.